Workday/canvas-kit/CREATING_COMPOUND_COMPONENTS.md

 })
 ```

 This part is a little weird: `createEventMap<DisclosureEvents>()({`.
 The reason for this is a Typescript issue: https://github.com/microsoft/TypeScript/issues/26242.
 The gist is a function with generics requires the caller to specify none of the generics or all of them.
 In this case, the only generic that cannot be inferred is the `DisclosureEvents`.
 Everything else can be inferred.
-The only way to separate defined generics vs inferred generics is to have separate functions.
+The only way to separate defined generics vs inferred generics is to have separate, chained functions.

 We see that `createEventMap` takes two optional keys: `guards` and `callbacks`.
 The names of these functions are arbitrary, but should follow the convention of `should*` for guards and `on*` for callbacks.
 The event name that is passed in is type checked against the `DisclosureEvents` interface.